elastic/package-registry/ASSETS.md

 Elasticsearch [Machine Learning Jobs](https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-apis.html#ml-api-job-endpoint) can be created in Elasticsearch assuming ML is enabled.
 As soon as a job is started, the job creates results.
 If results are around, a Job can't be just removed anymore but also the results must be removed first (more details needed).

+### Data Frames

+* Asset Path: `elasticsearch/data-frame/*.json`

+[Data Frame Transforms](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/data-frame-apis.html) can be used to transfrom documents.
+The special thing about about the data frame transforms is that before deletion the transform must be stopped.

 ## Kibana